edmcouncil/fibo/doc/publishing/README.md

 # Products and Flavors

-FIBO itself is a "product family" or a "product line" that consists of a number of products which we usually call "flavors":
+FIBO itself is a "product family" or a "product line" that consists of a number of products which we usually call "flavors", here are the four primary products and their product keys (as they're used in the IRI/URL and directory names):

 1. `ontology`